-HIS students adhere to a dress code which we believe promotes a sense of orderliness and school community, and helps with campus and field trip security.
+HIS students adhere to a dress code which promotes a sense of orderliness and school community, and helps with campus and field trip security.

-Elementary students (Early Years through Grade 5) wear navy blue trousers, shorts, or skirts and the HIS light blue polo shirts (short or long sleeved).
-For girls, tights and socks should be white, black, nude, or navy blue.
+Lower School students (Early Years through Grade 5) wear navy blue trousers, shorts, or skirts and the HIS light blue polo shirts (short or long sleeved).
+Tights and socks should be white, black, nude, or navy blue.
 During cooler weather students may wear sweaters, jackets or hoodies of school colors and winter coats.